pukkapies/urop2019/README.md

 python lastfm_cleaning.py /srv/data/msd/lastfm/SQLITE/lastfm_tags.db /srv/data/urop/clean_lastfm.db --val ??
 ```

-To summeraise, `metadata.py` was used to convert between TID and 7digitalid as the `.mp3`
-files were named by 7digitalid whilst tag information was linked to the TID.
-THIS SCRIPT WAS NEVER USED??

-`lastfm.py` was used throughout the project whenever tag information is needed to be fetched.
-In our experiment, `lastfm_cleaning` and `lastfm_cleaning_utils` were used once together
-in order to generate the `clean_lastfm.db` containing 155 clean tags.
-We stored
-more tags than we would probably need, but this was better than potentially
-having to regenerate the TFRecord files.

 ## Data Input Pipeline
 ### Tfrecords
 To store the necessary information we need in training, we used the `.tfrecord`